 Ticks can’t jump, and they can’t fly, so how do they land on you?

-Ticks need blood to live and grow and they aren’t fussy where it comes from.
+Ticks need blood to live and grow, and they aren’t fussy where it comes from.
 It could be yours or your pets.
-They’ll hang around indefinitely after climbing up a long piece of grass or hiding out on a twig in a bush, waiting for you to come walking by.
-Once you, or your pet, is underneath them they drop, find a soft piece of skin, inject you with a substance that stops your blood clotting and commences feeding, yuk!
+They’ll hang around indefinitely after climbing up a long piece of grass or hiding out on a twig in a bush, waiting for you to walk by.
+Once you, or your pet, is underneath them, they drop, find a soft piece of skin, inject you with a substance that stops your blood clotting, and commence feeding, yuck!
 Ticks will also climb up your body if their landing is off, and can easily crawl up to your head.

 How do you know you’ve been bitten?